dutu/poloLender/README.md

     ```

 10. [Upgrade your application to Hobby](https://dashboard.heroku.com/# "upgrade to Hobby")
 > **Note**: By default the Heroku applications run on Free dyno.
-Free dyno sleeps for 6 hours in 24 hours period.
+Free dyno sleeps after a period of activity.
+Please see https://devcenter.heroku.com/articles/free-dyno-hours#usage for details.
 It is highly recommended to upgrade the free Dyno to Hobby.
 Hobby dyno never sleeps.
 See: https://www.heroku.com/pricing

 # Updating the application